armagedescu/BookingSmart/README.md

 Book in future can be on a free period between already booked schedules, or at the end.
 All books are done only after reference date.
 Book is done for a number of days.
 The application is meant to prevent crossing booking periods.

+# Reviews
+Reviews can be listed, even if not logged in.
+Reviews are associated to a model, but not to a device of that model.
+Reviews can be seen but not added, this functinality is not implemented.